Eschatologue/CM_wiki/docs/gameplay/combat/basic.md

 icon: material/list-box
 ---

 The clatter of a sword striking against a shield.
-The terrible rending sound as monstrous claws tear through armor.
+The terrible rending sound as monstrous claws tear through armour.
 A brilliant flash of light as a ball of flame blossoms from a wizard's spell.
 The sharp tang of blood in the air, cutting through the stench of vile monsters.

 Roars of fury, shouts of triumph, cries of pain.
 Combat in D&D can be chaotic, deadly, and thrilling.